 "Dr. Freud, forgive my associate.
 He thinks the meaninglessness of the world gives him carte blanche to be rude.
 Please elaborate on your findings."

-"No problem," Freud continued, "the President was purposely misled by advisors who told him There is virtually no chance that the Taliban will take over Afghanistan, but during the same week that Biden publicly repeated this view as his own, the Taliban took over, with no apparent resistance.
+"No problem," Freud continued, "the President was assured by advisors that there was virtually no chance that the Taliban would take over Afghanistan after a U.S. withdrawal, but in the same week that Biden publicly repeated this view as his own, the Taliban took over, with no apparent resistance.
 Biden was blindsided, seeming incompetent and clueless.
 The desired outcome of this subtle coup is that Biden will take the fall for the loss of Afghanistan, its economic collapse and the catastrophe for women, if not for the entire lost cause of America's post-war years back to Vietnam.
 Whatever cadre comes to power after Biden can then pose as innocent, like pool contractors who skimp on the rebar, but when you try to sue them, they've gone bankrupt and are operating under a new name."

 Dr. Freud stood up and placed Robert back on the chair.
 He gazed at the desert through my one large window and said mournfully, "Robert is right: The motivation for my career was to prove my worth to my mother (and of course overthrow my father).
 One time I read her a passage from Civilization and its Discontents that I'm fond of:

 A civilization that leaves so large a portion of its participants unsatisfied and drives them into revolt neither has nor deserves the prospect of a lasting existence.

 "My mother's comment was, 'Feh!,' (a term she reserved for the most useless ideas), 'Why would you write something like that?'"

 Robert groaned, "You humans with your mothers!
 You really should try egg-laying. "

 Robert finally left, and Freud's apparition followed.
 It had been a stimulating conversation, but I felt something was missing.

 Could Freud have told me more?
 I went back to my frayed copy of Civilization, finally finding a line that relaxed me enough to take an afternoon nap:

 Everywhere I go I find a poet has been there before me.